1.2 — Disability adjudication process

 Recipients are informed at the time of being found to be a person with a disability if a medical review date has been assigned.
-In such cases and at the appropriate time, the DAU will notify the recipient that a medical review is now required and provide the recipient with a medical review DDP.
-The DAU conducts the medical review.
-Please see Directive 2.9 Medical Reviews .
+In such cases and at the appropriate time, the DAU will notify the recipient that a medical review is now required and provide the recipient with a Medical Review Package.
+The DAU is responsible for conducting medical reviews.
+Please refer to ODSP Directive 2.9 Medical Reviews .

 Exemptions from the Disability Adjudication Process

 Applicants who are members of a prescribed class do not require disability adjudication and are granted ODSP income support if they are found to be financially eligible.

 Members of a prescribed class include:

 - A person in receipt of federal Canada Pension Plan Disability Benefits (CPP-D) or Canada Pension Plan Post-Retirement Disability Benefits (CPP-PRD);